AgOpenGPS-Official/Firmware_Teensy_AiO-NG-v6.0.0/README.md

 ### To Do

-too many to list, much many changes coming...
+too many to list, much many changes coming.

 ### To Contribute
 There is a lot of active dev work expected in the next few months.
 The planned work flow for contributing is to create a branch from main, make some changes/improvments and create a pull request back to main but for now if you have a feature request it might be better to create an issue so that there's a log and we don't forget about it.
 We might also already be working/planning on it.